dhellmann/pymotw-3/source/sys/limits.rst

     :mod:`array` and :mod:`struct`
         Other modules that depend on the byte order of data.

-    .. only:: bonus

     ``float.h``
        The C header file for the local compiler contains more details about these settings.